jjloomis/adobe-premiere-creating-a-social-media-video/troubleshooting/one-panel-has-become-super-large-and-its-the-only-thing-you-see-in-premiere.md

-# One Panel is Super Large and it's the Only Thing You See in Premiere
+# One Panel is Super Large and It's the Only Thing You See in Premiere

 This is actually a feature \(not a bug\) that lets you focus on a particular panel.
 There are two ways to toggle this feature on or off.